ijazul-haq/nlpashto/readme.md

 # NLPashto – NLP Toolkit for Pashto
-NLPashto is a python suite for supporting research and development in Pashto Natural Language Processing.
-NLPashto project is initiated at Shanghai Jiao Tong University, China
+NLPashto is a python suite for Pashto Natural Language Processing.
+The project is initiated by a PhD scholar at Shanghai Jiao Tong University.
+A sample of the Pashto Corpus is available [here](https://github.com/ijazul-haq/pashto_pos), that is used to train some of the models in NLPashto.

 ## Prerequisites
 To use NLPashto you will need:
 * Python 3.8+

 ## Installing NLPashto
-You can install pashto from PyPi using this command
+NLPashto can be installed from PyPi using this command
 ```bash
 pip install nlpashto
 ```

 ## Using NLPashto

+### Sentence Tokenizer

+### Whitespace Tokenizer

-### Word Segmentation
+### Word Tokenizer
 ```python
 from nlpashto import word_tokenizer